cyntheticfox/nixfiles/README.md

 # dotfiles

-A complete NixOS configuration, tailored to how I do things.
+A complete NixOS configuration, tailored to how I do things, usually using some kind of "Nord"-like color scheming.
 Set up with some secrets via [sops-nix](https://github.com/Mic92/sops-nix), and splitting out user configuration into a home-manager configuration.
-Also provides a few packages and an overlay, as inspired by [FoosterOS/2 Warp](https://github.com/lilyinstarlight/foosteros).
+Also once provided a few packages and an overlay, as inspired by [FoosterOS/2 Warp](https://github.com/lilyinstarlight/foosteros).
+Currently pending me getting back into that.

 ## Initial setup